euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 Distributional semantic models
 ------------------------------

 The distributional hypothesis by Harris states that words with similar meaning occur in similar contexts [Sah05].
-This implies that the meaning of words can be inferred from its distribution across contexts.
+This implies that the meaning of a word can be inferred from its distribution across contexts.
 The goal of distributional semantics is to find a representation, e.g. a vector, that approximates the meaning of a word [Bru14].
 The traditional approach to statistical modeling of language is based on counting frequencies of occurrences of short symbol sequences of length up to N and did not exploit distributed representations [Cun15].

 The general idea behind word space models is to use distributional statistics to generate high-dimensional vector spaces, where a word is represented by a context vector that encodes semantic similarity [Sah05].
 The representations are called distributed representations because the features are not mutually exclusive and because their configurations correspond to the variations seen in the observed data [Cun15].
 LeCun et al. provide the example of a news story.
 When the task is to predict the next word in a news story, the learned word vectors for Tuesday and Wednesday will be very similar as they can be easily replaced by each other when used in a sentence [Cun15].